imcraze/optools/README.md

 # Optools :hammer_and_wrench:
 Optools is a toolset intended to aid tinkering with Toontown Rewritten's custom bytecode format.
-Side note, the decryptor only takes proprietary keys.
+Side note, the decrypter only takes proprietary keys.

 ## Notes
 - By the time this repository, this is probably outdated?
 It shouldn't be too hard to fix with a little bit of knowledge on reverse engineering.